swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline/index.md

 - [x] Model can be saved and loaded with all required artifacts for future usage
 - [x] Model can be easily used outside of the experiment context.
 - [x] Model can be accessed from a Kubernetes cluster
+- [x] Model is continuously deployed with the CI/CD
-- [x] Model can be trained on a custom infrastructure with custom hardware for specific use-cases
+- [ ] Model can be trained on a custom infrastructure with custom hardware for specific use-cases

 You can now safely continue to the next chapter of this guide concluding your